To ensure our democracy works for everyone, elections must be free, fair, and accessible.

 - Increased accuracy: If a citizen is already registered, AVR will update the voter’s contact information, making sure our rolls are as up-to-date as possible.
 We’ve already seen how big a difference this can make—in Oregon, AVR updated 265,000 incorrect addresses in just its first 6 months.

-- Fortified security: The AVR bill currently being considered at the State House (H.4320) join our state with the Electronic Registration Information Center (ERIC), a national clearinghouse that collects registration information and compares it with that of other state and federal databases to remove ineligible voters and identify new voters, increasing voting security.
+- Fortified security: The Massachusetts AVR bill joins our state with the Electronic Registration Information Center (ERIC), a national clearinghouse that collects registration information and compares it with that of other state and federal databases to remove ineligible voters and identify new voters, increasing voting security.

 We know that AVR works.
 The U.S. Election Assistance Commission released a report in 2017 showing Oregon’s Automatic Voter Registration law has added 375,000 new voters to the rolls in just 18 months—a 12% increase in the state’s registered voters.
 Similarly, Vermont’s Automatic Voter Registration law has registered over 12,300 new voters in the first six months of the law being enacted, according to a recent report by the Vermont Secretary of State.

-Thirteen states (IL, RI, VT, CT, WV, CO, GA, AK, WA, MD, CA, OR, and NJ) and Washington, D.C. have already adopted AVR, often with bipartisan support.
+Fourteen states (IL, RI, VT, CT, WV, CO, GA, AK, WA, MD, CA, OR, NJ, and MA) and Washington, D.C. have already adopted AVR, often with bipartisan support.

 The policy is already proving to have a dramatic effect increasing voter registration and getting new voters engaged.
 We have also seen low implementation costs in many of these states, summarized in a May 2018 Common Cause report.
-We believe Massachusetts should be the next state to adopt AVR and help lead the charge for a better democracy.
+Massachusetts’ implementation process will begin in 2020.